orioleixarchm/DA/README.md

 ## Order of execution
 All programs can retreive data in two ways:
 - **Drive**: All programs will retreive the data stored in a drive instead of the newly locally created data, this can be change by uncomenenting portions of existing code in each program.
 The app will, however always retreive the data from the local directory.
-  - The following running order must be ensured: _Computing Distances.py -> app.py_.
+  - The following running order ensures better performance: _Computing Distances.py -> app.py_.
+Data can be accessed in _app.py_ directly via drive if the specific portion of the code is uncommented.
 - **Locally**: All programs (except _AEDs Coordinates.py_) can retrieve the necessary data from the local directory once created by the previous program.
 Portions of the code need to be uncomented.
   - The following running order must be ensured: _AEDs Coordinates.py -> DataBrussels.py -> Clustering.py -> Computing Distances.py -> app.py_.